openqasm/openqasm/CONTRIBUTING.md

 2. Upon merger of the PR tag the HEAD of `stable/3.1` with `3.1.2` and push to Github.

 To trigger a minor release - `3.2.0`:
-1. Create a new stable branch `stable/3.2` using the current development branch as the base branch, eg., `git checkout -b stable/3.2 master`.
+1. Create a new stable branch `stable/3.2` using the current development branch as the base branch, eg., `git checkout -b stable/3.2 main`.
 2. Push this branch to Github.
 3. Tag the branch with `3.2.0` and push to Github.